john-cuffe/MAMBA2/README.md

       - The name of the address column to parse in the \*data2_name\* csv file
     - Use_remaining_parsed_address:
       - Do you want to use any remaining address information beyond what is specified as a variable or a block.
+    - Use_custom_model:
+      - Do you have a custom matching model you want to run?
+See Custom Models for details
+    - Imputation_method:
+      - Either 'Nominal' or 'Imputer'.
+See Imputation Methods below for details

 ## Parsing Addresses